Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. A Rough Ride to the Future by James Lovelock
+1. The Fourth Turning by William Strauss and Neil Howe
 2. Star Wars: Path of Deceit by Tessa Gratton

-### Current Book Completed Count as of 8/7/24
+### Current Book Completed Count as of 8/22/24

-Non-fiction - 9\
+Non-fiction - 10\
 Fiction - 10